 Brushes in Mylio allow for flexibility in editing specific parts of a photo while not affecting other parts.
 You can create effects, fix parts of a photo, or just touch up a photo using brushes.

 The first step to using brushes is to understand the interface and where brushes can be found within Mylio.
-Brushes can be opened by selecting the brushes icon within the edit menu.
-From there, the interface looks like the screenshot below…
+Brushes can be opened by selecting the brushes icon within the Edit panel.
+From there, the interface looks like the screenshot below: